Zaw-Naing-Oo/hms-frontend/README.md

-## Hospital Management System
+## Hospital Engagement System

 ### Overview

-The Hospital Management System provides a unified platform for hospitals to manage their operations efficiently.
+The Hospital Engagement System provides a unified platform for hospitals to manage their operations efficiently.
 It includes features such as:

 - **Landing Page:** Featuring a hero section, about us, how it works, blogs, and contact section.
 - **Appointment Management:** Features to book appointments, view all appointments, filter appointments by doctor or date, and download appointment lists.